TemainfoSoftware/truly-ui/README.md

 import { AppComponent } from './app.component';

-// Import your library, for example the InputComponent: import { InputModule } from 'truly-ui';
+// Import your library, for example the InputComponent : import { InputModule } from 'truly-ui/truly-ui';         //Import of all Modules import { ButtonModule } from 'truly-ui/component/button';//Only the specific Module imports

 @NgModule({
   declarations: [